 Key takeaways from the discovery phase of this planning process are summarized below, and are based on input received from more than 1,300 Downtown Traverse City stakeholders, community members and leaders, and an assessment of market conditions in Downtown and the region.
-Additional detail on community outreach and the market assessment are provided in the chapters that follow, and in Appendices A and B.
+Additional detail on community outreach and the market assessment are provided in the chapters that follow, and in Appendices A, B, and C.

 - 1. Downtown Traverse City Has Emerged as a Strong Economic Engine and Gathering Place for the Region.
 Just 25 years ago Downtown Traverse City suffered from a lack of private investment, job loss, empty storefronts, crumbling infrastructure, polluted properties, and underutilized parcels.
 The DDA's leadership, services, and strategic use of TIF has been instrumental in creating the Downtown that the region enjoys today. - 2.
 Despite its Vitality, Downtown Has Vulnerabilities.
 Vulnerabilities facing Downtown include retaining and supporting small, independent, and distinctive businesses, availability of housing affordable to the workforce, lower income, and younger populations, determining how new infrastructure and investment in Downtown can support sustainability in all of its dimensions (economic, environmental, and equity), and protecting and preserving a vital Downtown in the uncertain times ahead. - 3.
 Regional Prosperity is Tied to a Vital Downtown.
 The market assessment reveals that the entire Traverse City region is challenged by shifting demographics that are found in similar destination resort and amenity-rich communities around the nation.
 Aging demographics and a shortage of affordable housing will make it increasingly difficult to attract service and front-line workers and keep growing families that are essential to maintaining a healthy economy.
-Downtown is a critical regional amenity that can appeal to younger demographics, foster innovation, and embrace the values of sustainability that are critical to the next generations, including climate action, environmental stewardship, and societal inclusion. - 4.
+Downtown is a critical regional amenity that can appeal to younger demographics, foster innovation, and embrace the values of sustainability that are critical to the next generations, including environmental stewardship and societal inclusion. - 4.
 Priorities for New Physical Improvements Are Clear.
 Priorities for physical improvements from Downtown stakeholders and community members from both the city and the region align with DDA Board priorities.
-The top priorities that were identified from the community-wide online survey, in order, include: - Improve stormwater and wastewater management in Downtown - Increase parking supply by adding more parking structure(s) - Make Downtown more pedestrian-friendly and accessible - Increase Downtown housing options - Incorporate climate action and climate resilience into downtown public infrastructure design and development efforts - 5.
+The top priorities that were identified from the community-wide online survey, in order, include: - Improve stormwater and wastewater management in Downtown - Increase parking supply by adding more parking structure(s) - Make Downtown more pedestrian-friendly and accessible - Increase Downtown housing options - 5.
 Priorities for New Services Are Clear.
-Top service and program priorities of Downtown stakeholders, the DDA Board, and City Commission also mirror the top priorities for services from the online survey (in order): - Create opportunities for affordable and local workforce housing in Downtown - Help protect and promote local independent businesses in Downtown - Advance services that support climate action, sustainability, renewable energy and energy efficiency - 6.
+Top service and program priorities of Downtown stakeholders, the DDA Board, and City Commission also mirror the top priorities for services from the online survey (in order): - Create opportunities for affordable and local workforce housing in Downtown - Help protect and promote local independent businesses in Downtown - Become a national leader for sustainability and climate resilience - 6.
 The DDA's Mission Continues.
 Downtown Traverse City serves as the economic anchor not only for the City, but for the region.
 Downtown isn't 'done' and the community has clear priorities for Downtown moving forward.
 Downtown continues to need a champion to implement and finance these shared priorities.
 If the DDA and TIF go away, City of Traverse City taxpayers will bear 100% of the financial burden of implementing the region's priority physical improvements and services for Downtown.